Javier-FernandezCarabantes/RNN-DAS/README.md

 #### Saving Results

+By default, the model uses the probability results with the applied grammar function.
+These probabilities and predictions can also be stored in the `RNN-DAS_predictions` folder in `pkl` format if configured to do so.

-By default, the model saves results in both CSV and MiniSEED (MSEED) formats.
-The CSV files are stored in the RNN-DAS_picks folder, named according to the corresponding event_id.
-The MiniSEED files are saved in the RNN-DAS_waveforms folder, also named with the event_id.
-Additionally, different plotting options are stored in the plots folder.
-By default, the bi option is enabled, allowing users to visualize both the model’s prediction and the original data.
+Using these probability results, the model generates outputs in both CSV and MiniSEED (MSEED) formats.
+The CSV files are stored in the `RNN-DAS_picks` folder, named according to the corresponding event_id.
+The MiniSEED files are saved in the `RNN-DAS_waveforms` folder, also named with the event_id.
+Additionally, different plotting options are stored in the `plots` folder.
+By default, the `bi` option is enabled, allowing users to visualize both the model’s prediction and the original data.

 ##### CSV Output
 The CSV file contains event detections with the following structure: